Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Read review

-Ally Bank is one of the best and largest online banks.
-The Ally Spending account has no monthly or overdraft fees and offers a feature called 'buckets,' which lets you organize spending and savings goals.
+Ally Bank is a large online bank.
+The Ally Spending account has no monthly or overdraft fees and offers buckets to organize savings or spending goals.
 The account is also interest-bearing, offering 0.1% APY for balances under $15,000 and 0.25% APY for balances higher than that.
-Ally's savings and CD APYs are also high, and it's rare to see an online bank with CDs at all.
-You can also browse its various lending options, like mortgages, credit cards, auto loans and personal loans.
-To make up for the lack of branches, Ally offers extended phone hours and a 24/7 customer support chat function.
-However, it doesn't accept cash deposits.
+Ally’s savings and CD rates are strong, and it also offers mortgages, credit cards, auto loans and personal loans.
+To offset no branches, you get extended phone hours and 24/7 chat, but you can't make cash deposits.

 Methodology